downson-lang/downson/SPECIFICATION.md

 ## Preliminaries

 Downson (from markDOWN Object Notation) is an extension of the [Github Flavored Markdown](https://github.github.com/gfm/) specification.
-Downson does not add new elements to the Markdown syntax, but redefines their semantics to represent arbitrary data in a format that is easily readable for both humans and machines, with the emphasis on humans.
+Downson does not add new elements to the Markdown syntax but redefines their semantics to represent arbitrary data in a format that is easily readable for both humans and machines, with the emphasis on humans.

-Most of the definitions in this document make use of those in the GFM specificiation, therefore implementors should first consult the GFM specification for guidelines.
+Most of the definitions in this document make use of those in the GFM specification, therefore implementors should first consult the GFM specification for guidelines.

 In the subsequent sections, *Annotation* blocks are present to highlight the design decisions and considerations made when creating this specification.

 ### Filename Extension

 Downson has no special extension.
-The usual Markdown filename extension should be used.
+The usual Markdown filename extension is preferred.

 ### Structure